bartPrzybysz/macecomp_cl/README.md

 # macecomp

-A command line tool for managing the MACE COMP system
+A command line tool for managing the MACE COMP system.
+(For internal use at Franciscan University of Steubenville)

 ## Installation